-The Corporate Risk Management and Internal Control Area prepares an internal control report that sets out the Company's current situation at the date of the analysis of risks and controls, allowing for updating the risk and control map.
-This map also serves as the basis for the following internal control cycle.
+The Management Risk and Internal Control Area performs the Internal Control Report which shows the current situation of the Group at the time of the risks and controls analysis, which allows updating the Risk and Control Map.
+This Map in turn serves as the basis for the next cycle of internal control.

-The Annual Report on the Effectiveness of Internal Control Procedures for the year 2019 which shows the results of the analysis and the action plans to improve mitigation of the most significant risks was presented to the Board of Directors, on September 29, 2020.
-At the date of issue of this report, the annual Report corresponding to the year 2020 has not yet been issued.
-The risk and control evaluation is being carried out without any relevant facts being identified for the Company.
+The Annual Report on the Effectiveness of the Internal Control Procedures corresponding to the 2019 financial year, which shows the results of the risk assessment and controls and the detail of the action plans to improve the mitigation of the most relevant risks was presented to the Board of Directors on 29th September 2020.
+When issuing this Report, the Annual Report for the 2020 financial year has not yet been issued, which consists of monitoring the risks and controls of the Solunion processes and monitoring the Action Plans.

 B.4.2.
-Compliance verification function
+Compliance function